 A man of color who cannot be trusted because of his yearning for a white woman is the sort of stereotype that, in our experience, seems to come more often than not from fearful white imaginations, as an excuse for stigmatization and violence against the perpetual exotic outsider.
-In our story, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.
+In our song, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.

 A cultured, educated man of stature in his home country, Palamedes understands the European world he is navigating.
-If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates someone’s full value.
+If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates another person’s full value.
 Someone like Brangwin, an honest, virtuous, hard-working and loyal woman.

 Malory’s Palamedes hears the refrain of “when are you going to accept Christianity?” everywhere that he goes.
 His answer, that he cannot wait to do it but has set himself a set of tasks he wishes to complete first, is, once again, a story the powerful in-group likes to tell itself: that non-believers will eagerly assimilate to the dominant and obviously superior culture.
 This, of course, was what Malory’s audience, and especially the Church, wanted to see, so he, like the writers before and after him, obliged.

 But whatever faith Palamedes practiced (which presumably was not Islam, living as he did before Mohammed), it would presumably have been as precious to him as anyone else’s faith is to them.
 Someone who would take him and love him as he is, the way Brangwin does, would surely deserve to be rescued from her plight at the hands of Isolde’s mother, and handed off to a faithful friend like Gareth who could get her to safety.

 Gawain is beginning to understand Palamedes’ perspective, and realizes that he has, like the rest of the court, undervalued Palamedes significantly, as well as the challenges he faces in this foreign culture.
 It is a critical step in Gawain’s growth as a person and an ally, particular since it happens in without Gareth there to prod him.